 After the loan officer determines that you pre-qualify, he/she then issues a pre-qualification letter.
 The pre-qualification letter is used when you make an offer on a property.
 The pre-qualification letter informs the seller that your financial situation has been reviewed by a professional, and you will likely be approved for a loan to purchase the home.

 Pre-approval is a step above pre-qualification.
-Pre-approval involves verifying your credit, down payment, employment history, etc. Your loan application is submitted to a lender’s underwriter, and a decision is made regarding your loan application.
+Pre-approval involves verifying your credit, down payment, employment history, etc.

 When your loan is pre-approved, you receive a pre-approval certificate.
 Getting your loan pre-approved allows you to close very quickly when you do find a home.

 Pre-approval can also help you negotiate a better price with the seller.